DamZera/Ipmon/README.md

 ## TODO

-* Delete green background
-* Add pseudo on main character
+* Add pseudo for other players
+* Add correct sprite (down, right..) for other players
+* Begin implement ipmon ?
-* Refactor code (clean, delete franglish)
+* Refactor code

 ## Depedencies